LukasFlorian/T1000/glossary.typ

 #let glossary = (
   Batch: "A batch is a group of data processed together as a unit.", "Batch Gradient Descent": "Batch Gradient Descent is an optimization algorithm used to minimize the loss function in machine learning models by iteratively updating the model parameters based on their gradients with respect to the entire training dataset.",
-  SGD: "SGD is an optimization algorithm used to minimize the loss function in machine learning models by iteratively updating the model parameters based on their partial derivatives with respect to a small subset of the training data.",
+  SGD: "SGD is an optimization algorithm used to minimize the loss function in machine learning models by iteratively updating the model parameters based on their partial derivatives with respect to individual samples in the training data.",
   Tensor: "A tensor is a mathematical object that generalizes scalars, vectors, and matrices to higher-dimensional arrays.", "FC Layer": "A fully connected layer is a layer in a neural network where each neuron is connected to every neuron in the previous layer.",
   CNN: "A convolutional neural network (CNN) is a type of neural network designed to process data with a grid-like topology, such as images.",